 With a proven history record, over 20,500 followers and supporters, a large rehoming program and loads of energy, there's much to see here.
 So, take your time, look around, and learn all there is to know about our thoroughbred rehoming program in Great Britain and Ireland.

 We hope you enjoy our site and take a moment to drop us a message.

 Team BTA (British Division) and Team ITA (Ireland Division) "TEAM TBAITA" pride ourselves on dedication, transparency, integrity and reliability.
-Finding that special horse can often be a daunting and frustrating task, however we endeavour to ensure you a honest and stress free rehoming!

 We have a wide variety of ex-racehorses available for rehoming that have recently come off the track and ready to start their second careers.

 Click the link below to go to our FACEBOOK page:

 Henry de Bromhead is an Irish horse trainer who specializes in training horses for National Hunt racing.
 He trained Sizing Europe and is based at stables in Knockeen, County Waterford.

 He commenced racehorse training in 2000, having taken over the family stable from his father, Harry.
 De Bromhead spent time learning training with Robert and Sally Alner and Sir Mark Prescott, and worked at Coolmore Stud.